 Finance, Lawyer and Escrow

-- Bring in the information to the loans officer at a bank to support an application for a loan.
+If you are taking a loan, you would need to bring in the required documents to the loans officer at the bank to support the application for the loan.

-- If/when the loan is granted, the bank writes a letter to the purchaser’s lawyer indicating the terms and conditions which must be fulfilled before the loan is disbursed.
-The bank will write the check to the lawyer for the amount of the land.
+If/when the loan is granted, the bank writes a letter to the purchaser’s lawyer indicating the terms and conditions which must be fulfilled before the loan is disbursed.
+The bank will write the check to the lawyer for the amount of the property.

-- Checks all registries to ensure that there are no outstanding claims against the property or the vendor.
+The lawyer checks all registries to ensure that there are no outstanding liens/claims against the property or the vendor.

 - Prepares the Deed of Sale.